 I have written in a range of formats and on a range of topics beyond academic philosophy.
 Here’s a brief sampling of some of this work.

-A few years ago, I contributed regularly to the History Page for the now-defunct iPad news app, The Daily.
+In 2012, I wrote a series of articles for the History Page on the now-defunct iPad news app, The Daily.
 The published articles have now disappeared into the mists of cyberspace, but I’ve preserved penultimate drafts of the following pieces:

 “Nothing Secedes Like Excess”: a brief history of Talossa, an independent state founded in a Milwaukee teenager’s bedroom.